rakshyak-98/prep-projects/bittorrent-client/README.md

 3. Receive Peer list

 ### What is a tracker?
 is a special type of server that assists in the communication between peers using the BitTorrent protocol.
+- keep track of which peers have which pieces of files.
 In a peer-to-peer file sharing, a software client on an end PC requests a file, and portions of the requested file residing on peer machines are sent to the client, and then reassembled into a fully copy of the requested file.

+### What is peer?
+- Participants in the bittorrent network who shares part of the file with other peers.
+1. seeders: which have complete files and share with other.
+2. leechers: which are downloading the file and may not share parts they have already downloaded.

+### Problems with this approach.
+- Initial Seeding: The initial seed must be available to start the sharing process.
+- Peer Behavior: If too many users act as leechers and do not upload, the download speed can be affected.

 ### what is announce-list?
 an 'announce-list' is a key in a torrent file that specifies multiple tracker URLs.
 This allows clients to have a list of trackers they can use to find peers for a given torrent.